k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 The **sourceDbQuery** Actor (automatically added to the LU population flow and named *Query*) runs an inner data generation flow to generate synthetic records for data generation tasks.
 Data generation flows must be created on each source LU table to support synthetic data generation.

-A data generation flow must have the following naming convention:
+The naming convention for a data generation flow is as follows:

 ```
 ${population name}.generator